 STEM is an acronym that stands for Science, Technology, Engineering and Mathematics.
 It’s a group of subjects I love, and think every person should be encouraged to pursue.
 There’s a common misconception that STEM subjects are only for certain types of people—those who get straight A’s, or have a natural talent for math and science.
 But the truth is that anyone can succeed in STEM.
 It just takes hard work, dedication, and motivation.

-In my non-writing life, I work at a college and help students with their quantitative skills, which are crucial to STEM studies, but are often the reason people find those subjects challenging (or even frightening).
-And yet, I’ve never met a student who couldn’t learn a quantitative skill they wanted to learn.
+In a past job, I worked at a college and helped students with their quantitative skills, which are crucial to STEM studies, but are often the reason people find those subjects challenging (or even frightening).
+And yet, I never met a student who couldn’t learn a quantitative skill they wanted to learn.
 The trick to succeeding in STEM is just that—you have to want it.

 One of my goals as a writer is to share my passion for science and math through my writing, and inspire readers to want to learn more about STEM subjects—because they’re awesome!
-If you’re struggling with staying motivated in a STEM subject, or you’re just not sure why these skills are useful, get in touch through my contact page, or ask me an anonymous question on tumblr.
+If you’re struggling with staying motivated in a STEM subject, or you’re just not sure why these skills are useful, get in touch through my contact page.
 I’m always happy to talk science!

 When I graduated from college, I had almost no experience coding.
 I’d completed a handful of tasks throughout high school and university by following step-by-step instructions that I didn’t understand, and couldn’t see the value in learning more.
 I thought coding was difficult, complicated, arcane, and boring.